x-y-zhao/x-y-zhao.github.io/_pages/about.md

 My research interests include (a changing list...):
 * Probabilistic verification of autonomous systems.
-* Bayesian inference with partial and limited prior knowledge.
+* Bayesian inference with partial and/or vague prior knowledge.
 * Exploring the limits of what can be claimed rigorously for system dependability.
 * Modeling of software design diversity for fault tolerance.